ARPAL-liguria-it/C449_xls_to_csv/README.md

 # Conversion of predefined Excel reports to csv files for method C449

-The application converts a portion of predefined Excel files to csv files.
+The application converts the cell area from A103 to B157 of Excel files to csv files.

 The user must specify a folder in which the reports are stored